Additional features

 will shut down without further output.

-Stopping a running process without interrupting¶
+Stopping a running process without interrupting

-Place a file called STOP
+Place a file called STOP into the working directory,

 i.e. where the spirit state was created.
 Spirit will